Master’s Degrees in Education/Teaching of Individuals with Specific Learning Disabilities

 There are 34 colleges that offer a master’s degree in education/teaching of individuals with specific learning disabilities.
 Learn more about the most popular 20 below:

 Baldwin Wallace University comes in at #5 on our list of the most popular colleges offering master's degrees in education/teaching of individuals with specific learning disabilities.
 Roughly 3,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $35,366 per year, while in-state graduate students, on average, pay $11,363 per year.
-During the 2020-2021 academic year, 16 people received their master's degree in education/teaching of individuals with specific learning disabilities from Baldwin Wallace College.
-Of these students, 56% were women and 19% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $37,686 per year, while in-state graduate students, on average, pay $12,168 per year.
+During the most recent year for which we have data, 16 people received their master's degree in education/teaching of individuals with specific learning disabilities from Baldwin Wallace College.
+About 78% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 Furman University comes in at #17 on our list of the most popular colleges offering master's degrees in education/teaching of individuals with specific learning disabilities.
-The average in-state tuition for full-time undergraduates is $52,992 per year, while in-state graduate students, on average, pay $7,513 per year.
-During the 2020-2021 academic year, 5 people received their master's degree in education/teaching of individuals with specific learning disabilities from Furman.
+The average in-state tuition for full-time undergraduates is $57,902 per year, while in-state graduate students, on average, pay $14,970 per year.
+During the most recent year for which we have data, 5 people received their master's degree in education/teaching of individuals with specific learning disabilities from Furman.
 Of these students, 100% were women and 20% were members of underrepresented racial-ethnic groups.

 Explore Major by State